Musée du Fjord, 45 years already!

-In the early 1960s, scouts from the Saint-Alexis de Grande-Baie Parish collect more than 1,000 ancient objects from the local population.
+In the early 1960s, scouts from the Saint-Alexis de Grande-Baie Parish collected more than 1,000 ancient objects from the local population.
 The exhibition of these objects became an instant hit.
-To house this growing collection, the municipality of Port-Alfred acquired the personal residence of Grande-Baie native Abbey Joseph-Wilbrod Dufour, appointed canon of the Chicoutimi Cathedral, from the Fabrique Saint-Alexis.
+To house this growing collection, the municipality of Port-Alfred acquired the personal residence of Grande-Baie native Father Joseph-Wilbrod Dufour, appointed Canon of the Chicoutimi Cathedral, from the Fabrique Saint-Alexis.
 It is on the shores of the Baie des Ha!
 Ha!, in 1967, that the Musée Monseigneur-Dufour first opened its doors.
 The following years bustled with activity: exhibitions, creation of educational programs, and classification of the collection.

 In 1983, the Museum entered a new phase of existence and became the Musée du Fjord.
 It moved to the Saint-Alexis Community Centre, and began to rely on professional equipment and permanent personnel.